mas-bandwidth/netcode/STANDARD.md

 The public portion of the connect token is not encrypted.
 It provides the client with information it needs to connect to the dedicated server.

-Some duplication is necessary because the client doesn't know the shared private key (by design), and therefore cannot read the encrypted private connect token data.

 Together the public and private portions form a _connect token_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.